daqana/dqrng/cran-comments.md

-This release brings two new functions, dqrmvnorm and dqrrademacher
+This release brings two new functions, dqrmvnorm and dqrrademacher.
+It also fixes two NOTEs
+* C++11 is no longer requested explicitly
+* "sitmo" is added to Suggests in addition to LinkingTo to satisfy xref requirements

 ## Test environments